-I’m not going to take credit for planning this road trip, that’s all my sister and she did a great job!
+I’m not going to take credit for planning this grand Canadian road trip.
+That’s all my sister and she did a great job!
 We took 5 days and started driving from Vancouver.
 It was uncommonly hot that week and the storm came as we left Kelowna, so we really got lucky.
-Aside from a couple stressful moments near popular destinations and being stuck in traffic once the trip was fantastic, so here’s how to make the most of it:
+Aside from a couple of stressful moments near popular destinations and being stuck in traffic one time the trip was fantastic.
+Here is a guide to how to make the most of it.

 Stop one: Overnight at Halcyon Hot Springs

-Great little resort with a few cabins spread out on the edge of a hill overlooking a lake and a view on the mountains.
+Great little resort with a few cabins spread out on the edge of a hill overlooking a lake.
 The rooms are spacious and cozy with a separate kitchen.
 Pretty much all of them have a little deck and look out onto the mountains.
 In the main building are the 3 hot spring pools: crazy hot, crazy cold, and warm.
 On a lower level is a large pool, this one closes a little early and opens quite late (after checkout).
-The resort is a bit off the main path and involves a ferry ride as a part of the high way, the fairy comes once an hour, you can get out of the car to enjoy the view during the quick ride over.
+The resort is a bit off the main path and involves a ferry ride as a part of the highway.
+The fairy comes once an hour, and you can get out of the car to enjoy the view during the quick ride over.